gadge/pres/packages-blessed/blessed-classic/README.md

 #### Layout (from Element)

-A layout which can position children automatically based on a `renderer` method (__experimental__ - the mechanics of this element may be changed in the future!).
+A layout which can position sub automatically based on a `renderer` method (__experimental__ - the mechanics of this element may be changed in the future!).

-By default, the Layout element automatically positions children as if they were `display: inline-block;` in CSS.
+By default, the Layout element automatically positions sub as if they were `display: inline-block;` in CSS.

 ##### Options:

 - Inherits all from Element.
-- __renderer__ - A callback which is called right before the children are iterated over to be rendered.
+- __renderer__ - A callback which is called right before the sub are iterated over to be rendered.
 Should return an iterator callback which is called on each child element: __iterator(el, i)__.
 - __layout__ - Using the default renderer, it provides two layouts: inline, and grid. `inline` is the default and will render akin to `inline-block`. `grid` will create an automatic grid based on element dimensions.
-The grid cells' width and height are always determined by the largest children in the layout.
+The grid cells' width and height are always determined by the largest sub in the layout.

 ##### Properties: